Subplots

 Scenes in Subplots

 In addition to its own entities and actions, subplots can have their own scenes.
-Actors can prepare
+Actors in the subplot can cue

 them like any other scene.